-Just speak to Charlotte or one of her team by phoning 0800 566 8317 or click the button below and we will contact you immediately, usually visiting you at home to chat about the process.
+Just speak to Charlotte or one of her team by phoning 0800 566 8317 or click below and fill out the contact form.
+We will contact you shortly, usually visiting you at home to chat about the process.

 There is a protocol that all fostering agencies have to follow involving you, your existing agency, the local authority (if you have children already placed) and Compass Fostering to make sure everyone understands what will happen.
 The process is slightly different depending on whether you have a child or young person placed with you when you decide to transfer.

 If you have a child or young person already placed with you?